cython/cython/docs/src/tutorial/strings.rst

 -----------

-When wrapping a C++ library, strings will usually come in the form of the :c:type:`std::string` class.
+When wrapping a C++ library, strings will usually come in the form of the :cpp:expr:`std::string` class.
 As with C strings, Python byte strings automatically coerce from and to C++ strings:

 .. literalinclude:: ../../examples/tutorial/string/cpp_string.pyx